adamdecaf/akka/akka-docs/rst/java/extending-akka.rst

 .. warning::

-    Since an extension is a way to hook into Akka itself, the implementor of the extension needs to ensure the thread safety of his/her extension.
+    Since an extension is a way to hook into Akka itself, the implementer of the extension needs to ensure the thread safety of his/her extension.